 Importance of Flossing

 Sometimes a food particle gets lodged in your gums and causes bleeding or pain.
 You might feel compelled to avoid the area because it is sore.
 Flossing the area is important, however, because you can dislodge the food particle and give your gums a chance to heal.
 Within a day or two, the bleeding should subside and the pain should be gone.
-If it persists, call us and we can help!
+If it persists, contact our dentist office in Springfield and we can help!

 Types of Floss to Use